grothedev/fp_flutter/README.md

   - show video or image or audio player based on file type.
   - fix feed list formatting
   - load screen upon submit croak
-  - feed screen when no croaks in area: add appbar and message
   - pull to refresh
   - ripple-like watermarks??
 * attach file to reply